- Must visit

 The Roman Baths

-Bath’s best-known historic site, preserving the ancient bathing complex and temple at the city’s hot springs.
-Essential for understanding the city’s Roman heritage.
+Bath’s best-known heritage site, preserving the ancient Roman bathing complex and temple at the city’s hot springs.
+A core stop for understanding the city’s history.

 Cheapest price